Sexual Violence Prevention and Response Working Group

 The Sexual Violence Prevention and Response Working Group was established in 2013.
 It is a network of students, faculty and staff convened to mobilize efforts to prevent and respond to sexual assault on campus.
 The working group is advisory to the Vice-Provost and Dean of Student Affairs and works collaboratively to effect change at the individual, institutional and cultural levels, to contribute to a safer campus environment for Queen’s students.

-An implementation group that includes student representatives and members of the working group has prioritized the recommendations and set timelines for next steps, in consultation with the working group and its policy sub-committee.
+An implementation group that includes student representatives and members of the working group continues to guide the university's work in this area, in consultation with the working group and its policy sub-committee.

-In Fall 2015, new sexual violence prevention and education initiatives and resources were put in place for Orientation Week: New first-responder and bystander training was provided to all orientation leaders and student volunteers, dons and residence student leaders, counsellors and other first responders, including security staff; Queen's hosted Dr. Rachel Griffin, an American gender violence scholar who gave a talk to first-year students and staff; and consent and resource information was delivered to all first-year undergraduate students and incoming graduate students.
+Starting in Fall 2015, new sexual violence prevention and education initiatives and resources were put in place for Orientation Week: New first-responder and bystander training was provided to all orientation leaders and student volunteers, dons and residence student leaders, counsellors and other first responders, including security staff; Queen's hosted Dr. Rachel Griffin, an American gender violence scholar who gave a talk to first-year students and staff; and consent and resource information was delivered to all first-year undergraduate students and incoming graduate students.
+In Fall 2016, these initiatives continued and Mike Domitrz, of the Date Safe Project, spoke to all first-year students, focusing on how-to skills for asking for consent, being a proactive bystander and how to support survivors of sexual violence.

 The university has also created a Sexual Violence Prevention and Response Coordinator position, based on the working group's recommendations.
 Barb Lotan is the central point of contact for students, staff and faculty, and leads campus-wide education, response, support, training and advocacy activities.
 Barb can be contacted at 613 533 6330 or Bjl7@queensu.ca or B502 Mackintosh-Corry Hall (in the Human Rights Office).